 Office Hours: Wednesday 1:00 - 2:45, and by appointment.
 I often work in my office: if the door is open, you are welcome to stop in.

-My office is a safe space for all students, faculty, staff, and visitors, regardless of race, color, creed, class, religion, political affiliation, or gender identity.
+My office is a safe space for all students, faculty, staff, and visitors, regardless of race, color, creed, class, religion, political affiliation, or gender or sexual identity.

 Email: derek (dot) ross (at) auburn.edu